1. I would like to register an environmental complaint. How do I do it?

 12. I operate a school laboratory and we are cleaning out the facility.
 How do I properly dispose of the waste?

-The Division for Compliance Assistance has adapted a School Laboratory Management and Chemical Cleanout Manual.
+The Compliance Assistance program has adapted a School Laboratory Management and Chemical Cleanout Manual.
 The document covers topics such as chemical management responsibilities, chemical information, best management practices, personal protective equipment, spill management, and chemical disposal.

 13. How do I dispose of used motor oil?